joyent/conch-api/docs/modules/Conch::Plugin::JSONValidator.md

 Returns a [JSON::Validator](https://metacpan.org/pod/JSON%3A%3AValidator) object suitable for validating an endpoint's query parameters
 (when transformed into a hashref: see ["validate\_query\_params"](#validate_query_params)).

-Strings that look like numbers are converted into numbers, so strict 'integer' and 'number' typing is possible.
+Because values are being parsed from the URI string, all values are strings even if they look like numbers.

 No default population is done yet though; see [https://github.com/mojolicious/json-validator/issues/158](https://github.com/mojolicious/json-validator/issues/158).

 ### get\_request\_validator